9th8/up-to-date-real-world-haskell/0-why-haskell.md

 contribution to the brevity, clarity, and efficiency of Haskell programs.

-Although powerful, Haskell\'s type system is often also unobtrusive.
+Although powerful, Haskell's type system is often also unobtrusive.
 If we omit explicit type information, a Haskell compiler will automatically infer the type of an expression or function.
-Compared to traditional static languages, to which we must spoon-feed large amounts of type information, the combination of power and inference in Haskell\'s type system significantly reduces the clutter and redundancy of our code.
+Compared to traditional static languages, to which we must spoon-feed large amounts of type information, the combination of power and inference in Haskell's type system significantly reduces the clutter and redundancy of our code.

-Several of Haskell\'s other features combine to further increase the amount of work we can fit into a screenful of text.
+Several of Haskell's other features combine to further increase the amount of work we can fit into a screenful of text.
 This brings improvements in development time and agility: we can create reliable code quickly, and easily refactor it in response to changing requirements.

 Sometimes, Haskell programs may run more slowly than similar programs written in C or C++.
-For most of the code we write, Haskell\'s large advantages in productivity and reliability outweigh any small performance disadvantage.
+For most of the code we write, Haskell's large advantages in productivity and reliability outweigh any small performance disadvantage.